DETAILED ACTION

 Step 1: In a test for patent subject matter eligibility, claims 21-40 are found to be in accordance with Step 1 (see 2019 Revised Patent Subject Matter Eligibility), as they are related to a process, machine, manufacture, or composition of matter.
 Claims 21-26 recite a method; claims 27-33 recite a computer-readable medium; and 34-40 recite a system.
 When assessed under Step 2A, Prong I, they are found to be directed towards an abstract idea.
 The rationale for this finding is explained below:

 Step 2A, Prong I: Under Step 2A, Prong I, claims 21-40 are directed to an abstract idea without significantly more, as they all recite a judicial exception.
-Claims 21, 27, and 34 recite limitations directed to the abstract idea including displaying a profile of a target to a seeker, the profile of the target including an interest of the target; receiving an input from the seeker; determining a potential interest of the seeker, at least in part based on the interest of the target; determining an existing interest of the seeker; determining that the potential interest is an additional interest of the seeker; and adding the potential interest of the seeker to a profile of the seeker, at least in part based on the input.
+Claims 21, 27, and 34 recite limitations directed to the abstract idea including displaying an on-screen portion of a profile of a target in an online dating service to a seeker; determining that an interest indicated by the on-screen portion of the profile of the target is a potential interest of the seeker; determining an existing interest of the seeker from a profile of the seeker; determining that the potential interest is not the existing interest of the seeker; and adding the potential interest of the seeker to the profile of the seeker in the online dating service, at least in part based on an input from the seeker.
 These further limitations are not seen as any more than the judicial exception.
-Claims 21, 27, and 34 also recite additional limitations including “in an online dating service”.
+Claims 21, 27, and 34 also recite additional limitations including “displaying an on-screen portion of a profile; and in an online dating service”.
 A method of adding potential interest of a seeker to a profile of the seeker based on input is considered to be an abstract idea, specifically, certain methods of organizing human activity; such as managing personal behavior or relationships or interactions between people (including social activities, teaching, and following rules or instructions) because the claims are directed to managing interaction between people such as a target and seeker in order to determine interests and add said interests to a profile.
-Furthermore, the method of adding potential interest of a seeker to a profile of the seeker is considered to fall under another abstract idea, specifically, Mental Processes; such as concepts performed in the human mind (including an observation, evaluation, judgment, opinion) because the claims are directed to displaying data (i.e. profile of a target), receiving data (i.e. input from seeker), determining data (i.e. potential interest of seeker), determining data (i.e. existing interest of seeker), determining data (i.e. potential interest is additional interest); and adding data to a profile (i.e. adding potential interest of seeker to profile of seeker).
+Furthermore, the method of adding potential interest of a seeker to a profile of the seeker is considered to fall under another abstract idea, specifically, Mental Processes; such as concepts performed in the human mind (including an observation, evaluation, judgment, opinion) because the claims are directed to displaying data (i.e. profile of a target), determining data (i.e. interest of a target), determining data (i.e. existing interest of seeker), determining data (i.e. potential interest is not existing interest), and adding data to a profile (i.e. adding potential interest of seeker to profile of seeker).
 Therefore, under Step 2A, Prong I, claims 21, 27, and 34 are directed towards an abstract idea.

 Step 2A, Prong II: Step 2A, Prong II is to determine whether any claim recites any additional element that integrate the judicial exception (abstract idea) into a practical application.
-Claims 21, 27, and 34 also recite additional limitations including “in an online dating service”.
+Claims 21, 27, and 34 also recite additional limitations including “displaying an on-screen portion of a profile; and in an online dating service”.
 These additional limitations are seen as merely using an apparatus and computer-readable medium to describe the environment in which the abstract idea takes place which is seen as additional elements to be mere instructions to apply an exception, because they do no more than merely invoke computers or machinery as a tool to perform an existing process.
 These are not found to integrate the judicial exception into a practical application because they are seen as adding the words “apply it” (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea - see MPEP 2106.05(f), adding insignificant extra-solution activity to the judicial exception - see MPEP 2106.05(g), and generally linking the use of the judicial exception to a particular technological environment or field of use – see MPEP 2106.05(h).
 Accordingly, alone, and in combination, these additional elements are seen as using a computer or tool to perform an abstract idea, adding insignificant-extra-solution activity to the judicial exception.
-They do no more than link the judicial exception to a particular technological environment or field of use, i.e. online dating service, and therefore do not integrate the abstract idea into a practical application.
+They do no more than link the judicial exception to a particular technological environment or field of use, i.e. on-screen portion of a profile and online dating service, and therefore do not integrate the abstract idea into a practical application.
 The courts decided that although the additional elements did limit the use of the abstract idea, the court explained that this type of limitation merely confines the use of the abstract idea to a particular technological environment and this fails to add an inventive concept to the claims (See Affinity Labs of Texas v.
 DirecTV, LLC,).
 Under Step 2A, Prong II, these claims remain directed towards an abstract idea.

-Step 2B: Claims 21, 27, and 34 also recite additional limitations including “in an online dating service”.
+Step 2B: Claims 21, 27, and 34 also recite additional limitations including “displaying an on-screen portion of a profile; and in an online dating service”.
 These additional limitations do not integrate the judicial exception (abstract idea) into a practical application because of the analysis provided in Step 2A, Prong II.
 Claims 21, 27, and 34 do not include additional elements or a combination of elements that result in the claims amount to significantly more than the judicial exception.
 As discussed above with respect to integration of the abstract idea into a practical application, the additional elements listed amount to no more than mere instructions to apply an exception using a generic computer component.
 In addition, the applicant’s specifications describe the system as “Similarly, any of the potential processing elements, modules, and machines described in this Specification should be construed as encompassed within the broad term "processor."”
 (See ¶ [00173] of the Applicant’s specification) for implementing the apparatus and/or computer-readable medium, which do not amount to significantly more than the abstract idea of itself, which is not enough to transform an abstract idea into eligible subject matter.
 Furthermore, there is no improvement in the functioning of the computer or technological field, and there is no transformation of subject matter into a different state.
 Under Step 2B in a test for patent subject matter eligibility, these claims are not patent eligible.

 Dependent claims 22-26, 28-33, and 34-40 further recite the method of claim 21, computer-readable medium of claim 27, and system of claim 34.
 Dependent claims 22-26, 28-33, and 34-40 when analyzed as a whole are held to be patent ineligible under 35 U.S.C.
 101 because the additional recited limitation fail to establish that the claims are not directed to an abstract idea: